johnperry-math/AoC2023/README.md

 All that aside, it's a very good puzzle.
 I just hope we get some easier ones the next couple of days. :grin:

+#### Modula-2

+Translating this was much harder than the previous attempts;
+it took me several days, working for probably 3-4 hours a day on average.
+Problems I had, in no particular order:
+* 👤 Remembering how Modula-2's opaque types worked.
+  A big drawback is that they are restricted to pointer types, forcing even more effort with pointers than I would like.
+* 🤯 Forgetting how to allocate and deallocate memory.
+  It doesn't much help that `NEW` is sort of a useless function when it comes to arrays, unless that's yet another bug in the `gm2` compiler.
+* 🐜 Speaking of bugs in the `gm2` compiler, I discovered at least 3.
+  When I mean "bug" here, I mean that the compilation halts with a "compiler error" message.
+  Modules that replicate these bugs with minimal working examples appear in the `src/m2_bugs` folder.

+Things I missed from Ada:
+* Containers in the standard library.
+* Generics.
+This is _not_  the same as the above.
+* Subrange types seem mostly useless: you can neither iterate over them, nor even check if a value is an element of them.
+* Ada 2022's `for ... when ... loop`.

 #### Rust